Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 woman running with her dog

-Image Credit: Sergey Nivens, Shutterstock
+Image by: Sergey Nivens, Shutterstock

-6. Helps You Not to Overdo It
+6. Helps You Not Overdo It

 Once you get into the habit of running, it can be easy to overdo it and hurt yourself.
 Running with your dog can help you avoid this because you’ll have another body to worry about besides yourself.
-Depending on how good of shape your dog is in, they just may not be able to run as far as you might push yourself to go.
+Depending on how good of a shape your dog is in, they just may not be able to run as far as you might push yourself to go.
 This is especially true of a younger or older dog.
 You don’t want to damage a growing puppy’s joints by overexercising them.
 An older dog may develop stiff joints that cause pain if they exercise too hard.

 Tip: